ministryofjustice/cloud-platform-user-docs/cloud-platform/app-deploy.md

 [https://github.com/ministryofjustice/cloud-platform-reference-app](https://github.com/ministryofjustice/cloud-platform-reference-app)

+*Tip:* You can find more deployment config info [in the kubernetes developer documentation](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/).

 ### Deployment

 Deployment files are used to specify core information about an application that is being deployed to the Cloud Platform.